This glossary is here to help shed light on some confusing insurance terms

 The legal owner is the person or organisation that owns the vehicle, they have the right to sell the car and would keep any funds that are generated from its sale.
 Meanwhile, the registered keeper is the person named on the V5 (vehicle registration document).
 In most cases the legal owner and registered keeper of the vehicle will be the proposer (Please refer to Proposer) of the insurance policy.
 However this may not always be the case, for example, should the policy holder be driving a company car (of his/her employer), then the vehicle would be owned by the company but possibly the registered keeper would be the proposer.

 Modifications are any changes made to the vehicle that are NOT classed as factory standard.
-This could include engine modifications, alloys, spoiler or sunroof etc. Should you not inform us about modifications on your car or vehicle when obtaining your policy, the insurer has the right to refuse payment for any claim or potentially invalidate your policy.
+This could include engine modifications, alloys, spoiler or sunroof etc. They can even include additions like stickers.
+Should you not inform us about modifications on your car or vehicle when obtaining your policy, the insurer has the right to refuse payment for any claim or potentially invalidate your policy.

 No Claims Bonus (NCB)

 Pass Plus is a training scheme for new drivers.
-A number of insurers will offer discounts for taking these extra lessons.
+A number of insurance providers will offer discounts for taking these extra lessons.
 Please be aware that you will need to provide your certificate to the insurer if they allow a discount.

-The term given to the person who takes out the insurance policy.
-So if you go to our site and choose to enter a quote, you are deemed the proposer of the policy.
+The term given to the person whose name the policy has been taken out in.
+So if you go to our site and choose to enter a quote in your name, you are deemed the proposer of the policy.
 Another term you may see used for proposer is policyholder.

 Protected No Claims Bonus